lfost42/grafana-notes/k8s/cka/itkiddie.md

 net.netfilter.nf_conntrack_max=131072
 ```

-Check the output and ensure it is correct
+Check the output and ensure it is correct.
 `sudo sysctl --system`

 You may need to add/edit files in the /etc/sysctl.d directory, if you create a file and there are still overrides check to see if there re additional conf files there.
 You can give your config a lexically later name e.g. zz-cridocker.conf so it is ran last or you can edit those values in the other files.